 Upon winning first prize in the ARD International Music Competition, Fabrice Millischer is recognised as one of the most gifted contemporary trombone players in Europe.
-The 28-year-old is to date the first and only winner of this challenging competition in the category of trombone.
+The 38-years-old is the first winner of this challenging competition in the category of trombone.
 He is well known not only among professional musicians, but also among those fond of classical music in general.

 Millischer started his musical education at the Conservatoire of Toulouse.
 Exposed to music since childhood, his love for music started with the piano, turned to the cello and ultimately to the trombone.
 He studied both instruments at the Conservatory of Toulouse and obtained highest marks on his graduation exams.
 Yet undecided between cello and trombone, he entered the CNSMD of Lyon where he took master classes on the trombone with Michel Becquet and Alain Manfrin and on the sackbut with Daniel Lassalle.
 At the same time, he continued his education on the cello at the CNSMD of Paris, taught by Philippe Muller, Roland Pidoux and Xavier Philips.

 Taking a great interest in the music of our time, he has contributed to the creation of a number of works for the trombone.
-Many contemporary musical pieces have been composed and dedicated to Fabrice Millischer: “Trombone Concerto for Trombone and Brass Ensemble” by Jean Guillou, “Trombone Concerto for Trombone and Orchestra” by Patrick Burgan (referred to as “La chute de Lucifer”), “Libretto” by Etienne Perruchon and “L’appel sauvage” by Alain Celo.
+Many contemporary musical pieces have been composed and dedicated to Fabrice Millischer: “Trombone Concerto for Trombone and Brass Ensemble” by Jean Guillou, “Trombone Concerto for Trombone and Orchestra” by Patrick Burgan (referred to as “La chute de Lucifer”), “Libretto” by Etienne Perruchon and “FM Qoncerto” by Steven Verhelst.